 “The information provided in your petition was not sufficient to persuade FDA, at this time, to initiate rulemaking to prohibit the use of BPA in human food and food packaging,” David H. Horsey, an acting associate FDA commissioner, said today in a letter to the Natural Resources Defense Council.

 NRDC, a New York-based environmental advocacy group, petitioned the FDA in 2008 to ban its use in food and drinks packaging.
 BPA, produced by combining phenol and acetone, mimics the female hormone estrogen and may affect the brain and prostate gland in fetuses and young children, according to the National Institutes of Health.

-A ban would hurt profits at can-maker Silgan Holdings Inc. (SLGN) and others in the $60 billion industry, Ghansham Panjabi, an analyst at Robert W. Baird & Co., said before the FDA announcement.
+A ban would hurt profits at can-maker Silgan Holdings Inc. (SLGN:US) and others in the $60 billion industry, Ghansham Panjabi, an analyst at Robert W. Baird & Co., said before the FDA announcement.
 The biggest U.S. producer of BPA is Saudi Basic Industries Corp.
 (SABIC), followed by Bayer AG (BAYN) and Dow Chemical Co.
-(DOW)
+(DOW:US)

 About 4.7 million metric tons of BPA valued at about $8 billion will be produced this year, according to a report by GlobalData, a London-based publisher of business intelligence.
 Three times as much BPA goes into polycarbonate plastics, used in items ranging from plastic bottles to DVDs, as is used in epoxy resins.

 The FDA plans to complete an updated safety review of BPA this year and will make any changes to the chemical’s status based on the science, Douglas Karas, an agency spokesman, said in an e-mail.
 People of all ages metabolize and rid their bodies of BPA faster than rodents used in studies, he said.